aniketxdey/dwm-billiards/README.md

-# Billiards Physics Diffusion World Model
+# Diffusion World Modelling for Billiards Physics

-A diffusion-based world model to predicts future frames of a 2D billiards game from actions alone, with accurate physics.
-COmplete with playable simulator.
+A diffusion-based world model to predicts future frames of a 2D billiards game in real-time with accurate physics.
+Complete with playable simulator.

 https://github.com/user-attachments/assets/7fb60037-203e-499e-9533-c7397b9cf1ee

-## Abstract (working)
+## Abstract

 This project studies whether diffusion transformers can preserve physics in an interactive, action-conditioned billiards simulator, and whether diffusion forcing improves long-horizon roll-outs.